vidhyavasan07/Curb-Deforestation-using-oneAPI/README.md

 ✅Models used to train the dataset and their respective ml/dl algorithms:

       ✅ Forest Detector- Convolutional neural network

       ✅Soil and Temperature Detector- Decision Tree Regressor,Decision Tree classifier

       ✅Tree recommender- Ridge Regressor(oneDAL library)

-✅Testing and Decision making -After the models were trained they were tested and produced a medium accuracy.The predictions can be used to effectively increase tree cover and reduce climate change,air pollution etc.
+# Testing and Decision making -
+  After the models were trained they were tested and produced a medium accuracy.The predictions can be used to effectively increase tree cover and reduce climate     change,air pollution etc..

+ ✅Forest Detector               -iou_score=0.822

+ ✅Soil and Temperature Detector       -acc=0.733

+ ✅Tree Recommender                 -acc=0.852

 # RESULTS